WithPrecedent/wonka/README.md

 Contributors are always welcome and should find `wonka` easy to work with.
 The project is highly documented so that users and developers can make `wonka` work with their projects.
 It is designed for Python coders at all levels.
 Even beginners should be able to follow the readable code and internal documentation to understand how it works.

 Notably, `wonka` is 100% compatible with my other project framework libraries, of which it was originally a part.
-This is why you should feel confident in the continued development and maintenance of the package - it is essential part of my overall work.
+This is why you should feel confident in the continued development and maintenance of the library - it is essential part of my overall work.
 I have decided to make it available as a separate library for those that just want to use its implementation without the other components of my project framework ecosystem.
 So, for example, any of the many registry types of [ashford](https://github.com/WithPrecedent/ashford) can be used with a `Registrar` in `wonka`.
 Further, for project workflow pipelining, where dynamic factories are essential, the `wonka` classes are interwoven and can be extended in the [chrisjen](https://github.com/WithPrecedent/chrisjen) and [amos](https://github.com/WithPrecedent/amos) packages.
-Also, for those using configuration option files, `wonka` is supported by the [bobbie](https://github.com/WithPrecedent/bobbie) project settings package.
+Also, for those using configuration option files, `wonka` is supported by the [bobbie](https://github.com/WithPrecedent/bobbie) project settings library.
 So, I, and any other maintainers, will do my best to promptly integrate any contributions.

 ## Similar Projects